Keeping you informed was important throughout the installation of the cable for the Walney Offshore Windfarm. Here’s what happened –

 In relation to the beachworks, presentations were also made at Rossall Beach Residents & Community Group.

-Open public meetings for the project were held fortnightly at The Venue on North Promenade, providing an opportunity for the public and residents to meet the project team, find out what was happening, and get updates on the project and the arrival of the cable barge.
+Open public meetings for the project were held fortnightly at The Venue on North Promenade.
+Providing an opportunity for the public and residents to meet the project team, find out what was happening, get updates on the project and the arrival of the cable barge.

 The final meeting was a round-up of the project including a slideshow with photos of key pieces of the civil engineering along with details of the final parts of the works.

-From w/c 21 March 2011, there was a public information point at The Venue in their entrance foyer, where the public could collect leaflets, read information about the project, and collect updates.
+From w/c 21 March 2011, there was a public information point at The Venue in their entrance foyer.
+There the public could collect leaflets, read information about the project, and collect updates.

 Local newspapers The Gazette and Fleetwood Weekly News ran regular articles and updates to keep the public informed of progress.

-At Cleveleys, as elsewhere when these projects are undertaken, Walney Offshore Windfarms and it’s project partners were committed to ensuring that any disruption caused by these essential works was kept to a minimum, and the team apologised in advance for any inconvenience which may be caused.
+At Cleveleys, as elsewhere when these projects are undertaken, Walney Offshore Windfarms and project partners were committed to ensuring that any disruption caused by these essential works was kept to a minimum.
+The team apologised in advance for any inconvenience which may be caused.

 A major part of the works was to keep people informed so that they knew the facts of the project and understand what is happening and can manage any inconvenience to their everyday lives.